-DANGER: TO PREVENT ELECTRICAL SHOCK, DO NOT TOUCH UNINSULATED PARTS OF THE CHARGER AC INPUT OR DC OUTPUT TERMINALS, AC INPUT OR DC OUTPUT WIRING, OR BATTERY TERMINALS.
+ADANGER: TO PREVENT ELECTRICAL SHOCK, DO NOT TOUCH UNINSULATED PARTS OF THE CHARGER AC INPUT OR DC OUTPUT TERMINALS, AC INPUT OR DC OUTPUT WIRING, OR BATTERY TERMINALS.
 MAKE SURE ALL ELECTRICAL CONNECTORS ARE IN GOOD WORKING CONDITION.
 DO NOT USE CONNECTORS THAT ARE CRACKED, CORRODED, OR DO NOT MAKE ADEQUATE ELECTRICAL CONTACT.
 USE OF A DAMAGED OR DEFECTIVE CONNECTOR MAY RESULT IN A RISK OF OVERHEATING OR ELECTRIC SHOCK.

-WARNING: BATTERIES GENERATE GASES WHICH CAN BE EXPLOSIVE.
+A WARNING: BATTERIES GENERATE GASES WHICH CAN BE EXPLOSIVE.
 TO PREVENT ARCING OR BURNING NEAR BATTERIES, DO NOT DISCONNECT THE CHARGER DC OUTPUT FROM THE BATTERIES WHEN THE CHARGER IS OPERATING.
 KEEP SPARKS, FLAME, AND SMOKING MATERIALS AWAY FROM BATTERIES.

-WARNING: ALWAYS SHIELD EYES WHEN WORKING NEAR BATTERIES.
+A WARNING: ALWAYS SHIELD EYES WHEN WORKING NEAR BATTERIES.
 DO NOT PUT WRENCHES OR OTHER METAL OBJECTS ACROSS BATTERY TERMINALS OR THE BATTERY TOP.
 ARCING OR EXPLOSION OF THE BATTERY CAN RESULT!

-WARNING: DO NOT DISCONNECT THE CHARGER DC OUTPUT FROM THE DC WIRING WHILE A CHARGE CYCLE IS IN PROGRESS.
+AWARNING: DO NOT DISCONNECT THE CHARGER DC OUTPUT FROM THE DC WIRING WHILE A CHARGE CYCLE IS IN PROGRESS.
 THE RESULTING ARCING AND BURNING COULD CAUSE THE BATTERIES TO EXPLODE.

-- Check the "NUMBER OF CELLS" and "VOLTS PER CELL" rotary switches on the UIM to verify their settings against the specifications of the batteries (see Section 11.3 for value ranges).
-If the "NUMBER OF CELLS" rotary switches are set to "00", which enables software control of the float voltage value, refer to Section 11.3 in order to verify the "Number of Cells" and "Float Voltage Per Cell" setting values via the charger web server (see Section 11.3 for value ranges). - The float voltage should be set to the battery manufacturer's specified voltage at 25 °C (77 °F). - Refer to Section 11 in order to verify other charger web server settings, such as the battery temperature compensation values. - When AC input power is applied and the AC and DC circuit breakers are in the ON position, the DC output will start after a short delay unless the UIM Output Control has been turned off. - The bi-color LED on the iPM(s) provides DC output status information along with iPM fault status information.
+- Check the "NUMBER OF CELLS" and "VOLTS PER CELL" rotary switches on the UIM to verify their settings against the specifications of the batteries (see Section 11.3 for valid ranges).
+If the "NUMBER OF CELLS" rotary switches are set to "00", which enables software control of the float voltage value, refer to Section 11.3 in order to verify the "Number of Cells" and "Float Voltage Per Cell" setting values via the charger web server (see Section 11.3 for valid ranges). - The float voltage should be set to the battery manufacturer's specified voltage at 25 °C (77 °F). - Refer to Section 11 in order to verify other charger web server settings, such as the battery temperature compensation values. - The charger does not have a hardware power switch.
+When AC input power is applied to the charger, the DC output will start after a short delay unless the UIM Output Control has been turned off. - The bi-color LED on the iPM(s) provides DC output status information along with iPM fault status information.
 It also specifies where in the charge profile the system currently resides (start/bulk, float, or equalize).
-See Section 9.2 for details. - To stop the charger, turn off the AC input power to the unit, switch the AC and DC breakers to the OFF position, or use the "Output Control" button available on the charger web server "Dashboard" (see Section 11.1).
+See Section 9.2 for details. - To stop the charger, disconnect the AC power source or use the "Output Control" button available on the charger web server "Dashboard" (see Section 11.1).